-Diversity Plan
+Diversity Plan (if applicable)

-- How will you include a diversity of perspectives and practices in the project? - How will the relevant participants and communities be involved in defining the challenges or opportunities and creating and implementing the project? - How will the project strengthen the field's commitment to diversity, equity, and inclusion practices and contribute to the recruitment, development, and/or retention of a diverse workforce of library and archives professionals?
+- How will you include a diversity of perspectives and practices in the project? - How will the relevant participants and communities be involved in defining the challenges or opportunities and creating and implementing the project? - How will the project strengthen the field's commitment to diversity, equity, and inclusion practices?